 I dropped the flower and followed Evelyn.

 Eventually, we got ourselves back to the village and into the community building.
 Everyone was here.
 Teacher Lalu was preparing himself to give his lecture on the goodness of our God.
-It seemed strange that Lalu was here, but everything was strange about this world and it didn’t matter.
+It seemed strange that Lalu was here, but everything was strange about this world, and it didn’t matter.
 This was the way of the new world.
 Life was simple.
-It was peaceful.
+Peaceful.
 Finally, we were united under shared ambitions and a common dream for a life without pain.